-Undertake Financial Statement Audit Publish Audit report on the financial statements and Auditor's Annual Report Our Governance Roles and Responsibilities Review the Council's arrangements for achieving value for money and report outcomes Exercise additional powers if necessary Corporate Management Team Exercise power to call-in executive decisions Chairs the Corporate Management Team and drives forward · Scrutinise items on the Forward Plan the strategic agenda Monitor performance and budgets Organise and manage service delivery · Oversees the scrutiny work programme Develop and deliver the council strategy External Head of Corporate Paid Service (Chief Operating Officer) Management Committee Financial Management Service Delivery Develop Medium Term Financial Strategy that is aligned with Develop Service Plans that are aligned with key programmes key programmes and priorities Section 151 and priorities Safequard public monies Officer Review and manage performance and budgets Corporate Directors Promote, support and deliver good financial management (Chief Manage and mitigate risk Provide financial input on all major decisions Finance · Respond to inspections and other assurance type reviews or Officer) Code of Legal and Ethical Assurance Facilitate staff recruitment and selection Corporate Oversee compliance with established policies, procedures, laws Develop and provide Learning and Development Governance Monitoring opportunities including new staff induction Develop and maintain range of HR policies including Human Officer Monitor ethical standards (Director of Performance and Development reviews, Codes of Conduct, Resources Report actual or potential breaches of the law or maladministration Gov ernance) Conditions of Service etc. Facilitate annual review of Council Constitution including Scheme of · Oversee standards of ethics and probity Joint Standards Develop and maintain Internal Audit Charter Promote openness, accountability and probity Internal Produce and deliver Internal Audit Annual Plan • Advise on declarations of Members' Interests Audit Committee Review, evaluate and report on internal controls · Oversees the management of Code of Conduct Report to Audit & Governance Committee including the investigations for alleged breaches of the Member Code 'Annual Report and Opinion' of Conduct Develop and maintain Anti-Fraud and Corruption policies and associated practices Audit & Capital Assets Committee • Seek assurance on the risk management framework Maintain a database of all our land and property and internal control environment • Ensure that assets are safeguarded and proper • Ensure Asset Management Strategy is in place to accounting records maintained plan our maintenance and replacement programme · Ensure independence of audit and reduce the risk of unexpected costs and efficiently identify how we will use our resources effectively
+Undertake Financial Statement Audit Publish Audit report on the financial statements and Auditor's Annual Report Our Governance Roles and Responsibilities Review the Council's arrangements for achieving value for money and report outcomes Exercise additional powers if necessary Corporate Management Team Exercise power to call-in executive decisions Chairs the Corporate Management Team and drives forward Scrutinise items on the Forward Plan the strategic agenda Monitor performance and budgets Organise and manage service delivery Oversees the scrutiny work programme Develop and deliver the council strategy External Audit Customer & Head of Corporate Services Paid Service (Chief Scrutiny Operating Officer) Financial Management Service Delivery Develop Medium Term Financial Strategy that is aligned with Develop Service Plans that are aligned with key programmes key programmes and priorities Section 151 and priorities Safeguard public monies Officer Review and manage performance and budgets Corporate Directors Promote, support and deliver good financial management (Chief Manage and mitigate risk Finance Provide financial input on all major decisions Respond to inspections and other assurance type reviews or Officer) Code of Legal and Ethical Assurance Facilitate staff recruitment and selection Corporate Oversee compliance with established policies, procedures, laws Develop and provide Learning and Development Governance Monitoring and regulation opportunities including new staff induction Human Officer Monitor ethical standards Develop and maintain range of HR policies including (Director of Resources Performance and Development reviews.
+Codes of Conduct.
+Report actual or potential breaches of the law or maladministration Governance) Conditions of Service etc. Facilitate annual review of Council Constitution including Scheme of Assurance · Oversee standards of ethics and probity Joint Develop and maintain Internal Audit Charter · Promote openness, accountability and probity Internal Standards Produce and deliver Internal Audit Annual Plan Audit · Advise on declarations of Members' Interests Committee Review, evaluate and report on internal controls Oversees the management of Code of Conduct Report to Audit & Governance Committee including the investigations for alleged breaches of the Member Code 'Annual Report and Opinion' of Conduct Develop and maintain Anti-Fraud and Corruption policies and associated practices Audit & Capital Governance Seek assurance on the risk management framework Maintain a database of all our land and property and internal control environment · Ensure that assets are safeguarded and proper • Ensure Asset Management Strategy is in place to accounting records maintained plan our maintenance and replacement programme · Ensure independence of audit and reduce the risk of unexpected costs Monitor finance and non-financial risks (including A Capital Financing & Investment Strategy to measures to protect and respond to fraud) Ensures the constitution remains fit for purpose identify how we will use our resources effectively and efficiently